microsoft/AzureTRE/docs/tre-admins/setup-instructions/getting-started.md

 The files for the dev container are located in `/.devcontainer/` folder.

 !!! tip
-    An alternative of running det development container locally is to use [GitHub Codespaces](https://docs.github.com/en/codespaces).
+    An alternative of running the development container locally is to use [GitHub Codespaces](https://docs.github.com/en/codespaces).

 ## Clone the Azure TRE Git repository